+ Cross the Austrian Tirol to Innsbruck

 + Our leaders show the way

-Booking is open for 2018!
+There 's still time to book for Summer 2018.
 Please ask us any questions; thank you.

 We offer this Eastern half of the Adlerweg, a trek from St. Johann to Innsbruck in 10 stages plus 1 day to explore the paths high above Innsbruck.
 The full Adlerweg is the magnificent crossing of the Tyrol as far as St. Anton.